How Do I Start a Design Job?

 • Kill fees: a charge of $25/hour is assessed for jobs cancelled after 30 minutes or more of production time is invested

 1. To request services, a job/project is opened by completing a job request form.
-Log in using your same username and password as you use to log on to your computer.
+Log in using your same username and password as you use to log in to your George Fox email.

 2. MarCom Design Studio Manager reviews the job for approval

 a) Collects information (unformatted electronic copy and images)

 b) Discusses project with the university partner, as needed